WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 rsuite pkgzip github -r github/ProjectName
 ```

-RSuite CLI will download sources, build package and add create PKGZIP out of it.
+R Suite CLI will download sources, build package and add create PKGZIP out of it.

 GitHub repository can be specified in format `username/repo[/subdir][@ref|#pull]`.